atomone-hub/atomone/x/feemarket/README.md

 ## Parameters

-The feemarket module stores it's params in state with the prefix of `0x01`, which can be updated with governance or the address with authority.
+The feemarket module stores its params in state with the prefix of `0x01`, which can be updated with governance or the address with authority.

 * Params: `0x01 | ProtocolBuffer(Params)`